wajahattt-dot/PIAIC-Q1-Notes-Wajahat-Hussain-/Class 07/README.md

 ## Instructor: Wajahat Hussain 🌟

 Welcome to **PIAIC Class 07** held at the **Bahria Auditorium** on **September 8th, 2024**.
 During this session, we explored the incredible capabilities of **Google Colab**, diving into its powerful features, interface, and how to leverage it for machine learning and Python programming tasks.
-Here's a comprehensive breakdown of everything we covered in this session, enhanced with emojis for clarity and fun! 😄
+Here's a comprehensive breakdown of everything we covered in this session,

 ---